franciscojmorenod/Docker_2Containers_RockyLinux9/README.md

 ## Objective:
 The objective is:
-    - to create an image with the Linux Rocky9 OS
+    - to create an image with the Linux Rocky9 OS.
     - to create a Multi-Container System (2 containers in this case).
     - to test how the two containers can communicate in a network via TCP sockets.
     - to create each container using the same image.
-    - to use Docker to perform this work
+    - to use Docker to perform this work.

 ## Procedure
-- Run fm2.bat to create the image and containers
+- Run docker-compose up -d
     - Build a Docker image using rockylinux:9
     - Create 2 Containers using the just created image
     - Run the containers

-- Refer to the "Dockerfile" for the more details
+- Refer to the specific "client.dockerfile" and "server.dockerfile" for the more details

 ## Running the TCPserver